nezeadi/alx-system_engineering-devops/0x01-shell_permissions/README.md

 ## Script 5-executet adds execute permission to file "hello"

 ## Script 6-multiple_persons adds privilege execute to owner and group owner and read to other users

+## Script 7-everybody adds privilege execute to the owner, group owner and others.